leonTech254/SecureImages/README.md

 </code>
 </pre>
 </li>
-<li>Run the decrypt.py file and the plain image with decrypted_image.jpg will be generate
+<li>The Encrypted image will be decrypted and saved as decrypted_image.jpg.
 <pre>
 <code>python decrypt.py</code>
 </pre>